 We reveal what you need to know about installing a home wind turbine.
-From what you can expect to pay, how wind turbines work, whether you can earn money by generating your own renewable energy, and which types of wind turbines are available to buy.
+Including wind turbine costs, whether you can earn money by generating your own wind energy, and which types of wind turbines are available.

 Read on to find out more about home wind turbines, and whether a wind turbine is suitable for your home.
 You can also find out what happened when we installed our own wind turbine.